0011001011/vizuka/README.md

 $ vizuka-reduce --algorithm tsne --parameters perplexity:50 learning_rate:1000
 # similar to vizuka-reduce actually
 # or
-$ vizuka-reduce --algorithm pca # which is quite bad
+$ vizuka-reduce --algorithm pca # which is quite bad (tsne MUCH better for various reasons)
 ```

 It will search in \_\_package\_\_/data/ the datas but you can force your own with __--path__ argument